 Breakfast is served from 7am til 9am, and includes a wide range of buffet style options.
 Lunch is served at 12.30 and is a sit down affair with a decent menu choice.
-The on board chef was Salvatore Coco, who has been in the game for many decades, and it showed.
+The on board chef had been in the game for many decades, and it showed.
 With each meal a wine is suggested that compliments the menu.

 Around 2pm on the first full day we arrived into Amsterdam and disembarked to spend some time checking out the monuments, canals and world famous atmosphere.
 Before you leave the ship you must swap your room card for a boarding card, this is so they are aware who is and isn’t on board.
 If you would like a guided tour of the city, Crucemundo offer one at €40 per person.

 Once back on board, dinner is served at 7.30pm, unless of course you want to stay ashore and eat somewhere in the city.
 Just make sure you’re back before the ship leaves!
 At each dock there will be a sign stating what time you should be back on board.
 It’s also covered in the daily information leaflet that is delivered to your room by the housekeeping staff whilst you’re at dinner.
 Your room is turned down twice per day, with towels, bedsheets and minibar items being replaced.
 During the morning turn down you will also receive a large complimentary bottle of water.

 A red light district tour was available in Amsterdam from 9pm – 11pm if you wished to see it.
 Alternatively, the lounge had another eclectic music night on.